jpverkamp/blog/content/reviews/books/Lev Grossman/The Magicians/2 - The Magician King.md

 ---
 > That was the thing about the world: it wasn't that things were harder than you thought they were going to be, it was that they were hard in ways that you didn't expect.

-Turns out, if you take {{<crosslink "The Magicians">}}, tone down Quentin a bit, and cut the magic school parts to focus mostly on Fillory and adventuring, you get a much better book.
+Turns out, if you take [[The Magicians]](), tone down Quentin a bit, and cut the magic school parts to focus mostly on Fillory and adventuring, you get a much better book.
 It's still a bit much at times and definitely has some 'middle book syndrome' going on, but I quite enjoyed it.

 If you didn't like the Magicians, you might like this book.
 If you liked it, particularly the second half, this is probably right up your alley.